-In many ways, Breckenridge remains a frontier ski town of the Rockies and is particularly popular with day and weekend visitors from Denver and the surrounding area.
-In the past, the accommodation would be booked up by these weekend visitors but the resort has increased in size over the years and has a number of excellent hotels as well as chalets and condominiums dotted around.
+Breckenridge is a fantastically high ski resort in Colorado that is an advanced skiers dream with plenty of black slopes to explore and superb skiing.
+In many ways, Breckenridge ski resort remains a frontier ski town of the Rockies and is particularly popular with day and weekend visitors from Denver and the surrounding area.
+In the past, the accommodation would be booked up by these weekend visitors but the ski resort has increased in size over the years and has a number of excellent hotels as well as chalets and condominiums dotted around.

-The ski area is served by 30 lifts and is a leisurely stroll or short shuttle bus ride from the town.
-Most of the hotel accommodation is located in ski-out ski-in/ slope-side positions.
-The vertical drop is just over 1,000m and the resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
+The skiing area is served by 30 lifts and is a leisurely stroll or short shuttle bus ride from the town.
+Most of the hotel accommodation is located in ski-out ski-in slope-side positions.
+The vertical drop is just over 1,000m and the ski resort itself is located at almost 3,000m, with the highest lift-accessed terrain at nearly 4,000m.
 This means that visitors are sleeping at an altitude that is more than 1,000m higher than almost anywhere they would normally stay in the Alps.

 Resort Altitude: 2,925m

 The large ski area of Breckenridge is home to 139 pistes, served by 23 ski lifts, including the highest chair lift in Northern America, the Imperial Express, rising to an impressive 12,840ft (3,913m).
 With over 40% of Breckenridge's ski terrain sitting above the treeline, the panoramic views are second to none.
 Despite its incredible altitude, Breckenridge ski resort will surprise you with its fantastic accessibility.